About Us

 Food Recovery

-Each week, volunteers visit a number of local schools and pick up unused food that would otherwise be be sent to a landfill.
+Our volunteers visit local grocery stores, bakeries and other businesses seven days a week and schools on Friday to pickup food that would otherwise be sent to a landfill.
 We make that food available to our guests who need food assistance.